 Students intending to graduate in May must submit an "Application to Graduate" to the Registrar by the previous December 15.
+Students who apply to graduate by November 15 will receive confirmation from the Registrar prior to the start of the winter term.
 There is no fee charged for an application to graduate submitted by the deadline.
 Applications which are submitted after December 15 must be accompanied by a \$50 late fee.